Skip to main content

 What is ChapterPass?

-ChapterPass is a web tool that masters your audiobook chapter files for ACX submission[1].
-You upload your recorded chapters, and the engine adjusts loudness, limits peaks, manages noise floor, converts to the required format, and pads silence at the start and end of each file.
-Every output file is verified against ACX's measurable technical specs before you can download it.
+ChapterPass is a browser-based tool that masters your audiobook files for distribution.
+You upload your recorded chapters and the engine masters every chapter to ACX spec: loudness, peaks, noise floor, format, and silence padding.
+Every output is verified against ACX's measurable technical specs before you can download it.
 Your files never leave your browser.
-All processing runs locally.
+All processing runs locally on your device.

 What file formats can I upload?

 ChapterPass accepts WAV, MP3, FLAC, AIFF, and M4A files.
-For best results, upload uncompressed WAV or lossless FLAC files.
+For best results, upload uncompressed WAV or lossless FLAC.
 If you upload an MP3 below 192 kbps, ChapterPass will flag it with a warning.
 The file will still process, but the output quality may suffer since the engine is working with already-degraded audio.
-The output is always in the format ACX requires.
+The output is always mono MP3 at 192 kbps CBR, the format ACX requires.

 Yes.
 Your first file is completely free.
 No account, no payment info, no strings.
 Upload a chapter, process it, and check the results.
 If you're happy, pay to process the rest.